raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 These operators should contain two or more conditions. **And** operator evaluates to true only if all its children conditions evaluate to true. **Or** operator evaluates to true if at least one of its children conditions evaluate to true.

-*Example:*

-The following script returns all identifiers of CRM contacts which first name is equal to Joe or

-DoNotPhone or DoNotEmail properties are equal to true.
+The following script snippet returns all identifiers of CRM contacts which first name is equal to Joe or DoNotPhone or DoNotEmail properties are equal to true.
 ```
 <select from="crmserver" entity="contact" var="contacts">
      <where>